The 5 Most important Camera Settings For Portrait Photography

 ISO and shutter-speed

-because as you know if your shutter speed is high like 1/1000 then your camera lens observes less light, so to add extra lights you need a high ISO.
+Because if your shutter speed is high like 1/1000 then your camera lens observes less light, so to add extra light you need a high ISO.

 example of shutter-speed